FourthEstateOrg/News-Tips-for-WordPress/README.md

 The News Tips plugin stores submission data collected via an online form, which may include the submitters' personal information, in the database on the server that hosts the website.

-### CREDITS

-Plugin created and maintained by the [Fourth Estate®](https://www.fourthestate.org/) as an official software project.

 Installation
 ------------